 COC meetings are open to the public and the public is encouraged to attend.

-The next regular COC meeting will be July 24th at 6:00pm at the District's Business Services Conference Room.
+The next COC meeting will be July 24th at 6:00pm at the District's Business Services Conference Room.

 Proposition K Bond Issuance